florianjosefreheis/florianjosefreheis.github.io/_posts/2017-10-12-setup-my-first-blog.markdown

 ---
 ---

-## Setup Of My First Blog - Github Pages and CloudFlare

 As you might have recognized already, this website/blog is using a Jekyll template and is based on **github.pages.io**.
 The advantages of using Jekyll are:

 *   fast and easy setup